International Health Insurance

 The robust medical tourism industry also plays a significant role in funding private healthcare.
 In fact, up to 39% of Mexico’s private care spending in 2022 came from Mexican citizens.

 The Mexican Ministry of Health and state health authorities license private providers and clinics in Mexico.
-These facilities must follow national medical regulations and the guidelines set by the Federal Commission for the Protection against Sanitary Risks (COFEPRIS), particularly for medical devices and pharmaceuticals.
+These facilities must adhere to national medical regulations and the guidelines established by the Federal Commission for the Protection against Sanitary Risks (COFEPRIS), particularly regarding medical devices and pharmaceuticals.

-The top-tier hospitals, like Hospital Médica Sur in Mexico City, hold Joint Commission International accreditation.
+Top-tier hospitals, such as Hospital Médica Sur in Mexico City, hold Joint Commission International accreditation.

 Much of Mexico’s private system is designed to serve visitors who pay out of pocket.
 You can find doctors or clinics online or by walking through local neighborhoods, then schedule an appointment.
 Clinics advertising 24/7 service may accept walk-in patients for minor care.